grpc/grpc-node/doc/compression.md

 **grpc.default_compression_level** (int)

-Default compression level for the channel.
+Default compression level for the channel, applies to receiving messages.

 Possible values for this option are:
 - `0` - None